cargomail-org/cargomail/README.md

 # Cargomail

-Development has been moved to the [Federizer](https://github.com/federizer) organization.

 ## Introduction

 Despite the importance of the email infrastructure, the entire ecosystem still relies on a vintage architecture and protocol design that is more than 40 years old.
 While conceptually sound as a means of communication, the Internet mail system is structurally incomplete and functionally deficient.